nikhil-rastogi061102/learn-git/README.md

 # Project Summary

-Practice using git + Github
+I added this line for committing and seeing remote Practice using git + Github

 This project will consist of three separate mini-projects to get you comfortable with the kinds of activities you'll be using git for throughout the class.